 Before beginning any exercise or activity listed on throwjavelin.com, please follow the guidelines listed below:

-1) Discuss the new exercise, eating plan, physical activity or other activity with your physician and receive medical clearance from them.
+1) Discuss the new exercises, eating plans, foods, physical activities and or any other activity with your physician and receive medical clearance from them before you start.

-2) Make sure you pass a physical activity readiness questionnaire (PAR-Q) which can be viewed just below on this page.
+2) Make sure you pass and follow the Physical Activity Readiness Questionnaire (PAR-Q) which can be viewed just below on this page.

 3) Make sure your new activity is guided by a “Certified Personal Trainer”, “Athletic Trainer”, “Certified Strength & Conditioning Specialist” (CSCS) which we’ll call a “Trainer” for the rest of this guideline.
 A Trainer should guide and instruct you on how to properly perform the various activities discussed in this site.
 There is even extra mention to use a Trainer in various articles within this site to help ensure you always use one.